 6.12 Pointer arithmetic [RVG]

-This vulnerability as documented in ISO/IEC TR 24772-1:2019 subclause 6.12 is not applicable to Python because Python does not have pointers and does not permit arithmetic on references.
+This vulnerability as documented in ISO/IEC 24772-1 subclause 6.12 is not applicable to Python because Python does not have pointers and does not permit arithmetic on references.

 6.13 Null pointer dereference [XYH]

-This vulnerability as documented in ISO/IEC TR 24772-1:2019 subclause 6.13 does not apply to Python.
+This vulnerability as documented in ISO/IEC 24772-1 subclause 6.13 does not apply to Python.
 The Python equivalent of a null pointer is the object None.
 Accessing this object raises an exception.
 Vulnerabilities associated with runtime exceptions are addressed in subclause 6.36 Ignored error status and unhandled exceptions [OYB].

 6.14 Dangling reference to heap [XYK]